 We do not expect to pay dividends or other distributions on our common shares in the foreseeable future.
 As set forth in our articles of incorporation, we currently intend to retain any future earnings for working capital and general corporate purposes, which could include the financing of operations or the repayment, redemption, retirement or repurchase in the open market of our indebtedness.
 Under Luxembourg law, the amount and payment of dividends or other distributions is determined by a simple majority vote at a general shareholders' meeting based on the recommendation of our board of directors, except in certain limited circumstances.
 Pursuant to our articles of incorporation, the board of directors has the power to pay interim dividends or make other distributions in accordance with applicable Luxembourg law.
 Distributions may be lawfully declared and paid if our net profits and/or distributable reserves are sufficient under Luxembourg law.
-All of our common shares rank pari passu with respect to the payment of dividends or other distributions has been suspended in accordance with our articles of incorporation component of dividends or other distributions unless the right to dividends or other distributions has been suspended in accordance with our articles of incorporation or applicable law.
+All of our common shares rank pari passu with respect to the payment of dividends or other distributions unless the right to dividends or other distributions has been suspended in accordance with our articles of incorporation or applicable law.